Jelly-RDF/jelly-rdf.github.io/docs/index.md

     ---

-    Everything is open-source and well-documented to help you get started
+    Everything is open-source and well-documented to help you get started.

     [:octicons-arrow-right-24: Protocol specification](specification/index.md)